Multi-model Ensemble Analysis with Neural Network Gaussian Processes: Global and regional projections under SSP2-4.5

 Global climate models are essential tools for understanding how Earth's climate changes and for projecting regional impacts.
-Data products, such as the Coupled Model Intercomparison Project (CMIP6) \citep{eyring2016overview}, exist explicitly to study the projections from different climate models under a wide range of external forcings and socio-economic scenarios.
-Two of the most widely studied variables are temperature and precipitation.
+Data products, such as the Coupled Model Intercomparison Project (CMIP6) \citep{eyring2016overview}, exist explicitly to study the projections from different climate models under a wide range of external forcings and socioeconomic scenarios.
+We again consider the two most widely studied climatic variables: temperature and precipitation.
 There is broad agreement between climate models that global temperatures are rising and that precipitation will become more intense and less frequent in the future \citep{trenberth2011changes, giorgi2019response}.
 However, the models can disagree significantly on how that process unfolds in time and space.

-We now use NN-GPR to project future surface temperature and precipitation under Shared Socioeconomic Pathway 2 using RCP 4.5 (SSP245) \citep{o2016scenario}.
-We use the CMIP6 climate models as input to our GPR and target reanalysis fields in this application.
-Reanalysis data comes from the ERA5 reanalysis product \citep{hersbach2020era5} and spans 1950-2021.
-We use NN-GPR to separately predict the 2-Meter Surface Temperature fields (T2M) and the Total Precipitation fields (PR) on single pressure levels, based on the 16 member CMIP6 ensembles of T2M and PR.
-Because there is no ground truth after 2021, we compare our results against the traditional ensemble average predictions (EA) and the pointwise linear model (LM).
-Computing the weighted ensemble average (WEA) proved too computational prohibitive on the reanalysis data.
+We use NN-GPR to project future surface temperature and precipitation under Shared Socioeconomic Pathway 2 and RCP 4.5 (SSP2-4.5) \citep{o2016scenario}.
+We use the 16-member CMIP6 climate model ensemble (described in Section \ref{sec:data_models}) as input and predict reanalysis fields (described in Section \ref{sec:data_reanalysis}).
+We fit separate NN-GPR models for predicting 2-Meter Surface Temperature fields (T2M) and the Total Precipitation fields (PR) on single pressure levels.
+We quantitatively compare our NN-GPR against the ensemble average (EA) and pointwise linear model (LM) on their predictions for 2015-2021.
+Then, because there is no ground truth after 2021, we qualitatively compare our results against EA and LM thereafter.